-Following the sacking of a colleague earlier in the day Jayaben Desai, soon to become the undisputed leader of the strike, walked out in protest together with her son Sunil.
+Following the sacking of a colleague earlier in the day, Jayaben Desai, soon to become the undisputed leader of the strike, walked out in protest together with her son Sunil.
 During the next day they were joined by 75 more workers who demanded the right to trade union recognition.

-As the dispute developed the question of solidarity was key to winning the dispute.
-Postal workers refused to handle film for the company quite early on and received the backing of their union, the Union of Postal Workers â€" who then backed down after the threat of legal action against the union.
-Later workers in the local office again decided to take solidarity action and were supported by the London District Council of the union, but then this support was again withdrawn after the threat of legal action.
+As the dispute developed the question of solidarity was key.
+Postal workers refused to handle film for the company quite early on and received the backing of their union, the Union of Postal Workers â€" who then backed down after the threat of legal action.
+Later workers in the local office again decided to take solidarity action and were supported by the London District Council of the union, but then this support was again withdrawn after the threat of being taken to court.

-Another aspect of solidarity which was to be key was the increasing importance of mass pickets as the strike entered its second year.
+As the strike entered its second year mass pickets at the plant became increasingly important.
 Thousands of activists â€" trade unionists, feminists, Labour Party members and others came to stand in solidarity with the overwhelmingly Asian women workers in their struggle.
-Police charged the picket lines with horses and a level of determination to break that solidarity.
-They, together with Margaret Thatcher and the Tories were committed to support George Ward, Grunwicks Managing Director, who would not give an inch to the strikers.
+Police charged the picket lines with horses and a level of determination to break the strike and its supporters.
+Together with Margaret Thatcher and the Tories, they were committed to support George Ward, Grunwicks Managing Director, who would not give an inch to the strikers.

-One important aspect of the mass pickets was the role played by a then relatively unknown trade unionist by the name of Arthur Scargill.
-Scargill at that time was the leader of the Yorkshire area of the National Union of Mineworkers (NUM) which was a militant region in what was generally a right wing union at the time.
-The role that Scargill and his Yorkshire battalions played at Grunwicks was to stand him and the union in good stead not so many years latter when the NUM as a whole was at the front of the struggle in the great miner's strike.
+One important feature of the mass pickets was the role played by a then relatively unknown trade unionist by the name of Arthur Scargill.
+Scargill, at that time, was the leader of the Yorkshire area of the National Union of Mineworkers (NUM), a militant region in what was generally a right wing union at the time.
+The role that Scargill and his Yorkshire battalions played at Grunwicks was to stand him and the union in good stead not so many years later when the NUM as a whole was at the front of the struggle in the great miner's strike.